sarika-chaudhary/tdt/content/blogs/on-rupee/index.md

 ### End notes

-[^1]: International Energy Agency. (n.d.).
-Strait of Hormuz.
-IEA. https://www.iea.org/about/oil-security-and-emergency-response/strait-of-hormuz
+[^1]: International Energy Agency.
+Strait of Hormuz. https://www.iea.org/about/oil-security-and-emergency-response/strait-of-hormuz

-[^2]: Data on Brent Crude prices retrieved from: https://www.macrotrends.net/2480/brent-crude-oil-prices-10-year-daily-chart
+[^2]: MacroTrends.
+Brent Crude Oil Prices. https://www.macrotrends.net/2480/brent-crude-oil-prices-10-year-daily-chart

-[^3]: The Economic Times.
-(2026, May 24).
-India can't escape global oil shock; fuel prices hurting economy, says former BPCL exec.
-The Economic Times. https://economictimes.indiatimes.com/industry/energy/oil-gas/india-cant-escape-global-oil-shock-fuel-prices-hurting-economy-says-former-bpcl-exec/articleshow/131292025.cms
+[^3]: The Economic Times (2026, May 24).
+India can't escape global oil shock; fuel prices hurting economy. https://economictimes.indiatimes.com/industry/energy/oil-gas/india-cant-escape-global-oil-shock-fuel-prices-hurting-economy-says-former-bpcl-exec/articleshow/131292025.cms

 [^4]: Ghosh, S. (2026, May 25).
-Petrol, diesel prices hiked for fourth time in ten days; latest by about ₹2.8 per litre.
-The Hindu
+Petrol, diesel prices hiked for fourth time in ten days.
+The Hindu.

 [^5]: Ghosh, S. (2026, May 20).
-India imported 4.3% less crude oil in April this year, yet the bill still doubled as prices soar.
+India imported 4.3% less crude oil in April this year.
 The Hindu.

-[^6]: The quantity can settle anywhere depending in the relative movements of demand and supply, but the price will rise.
+[^6]: The quantity can settle anywhere depending on relative movements of demand and supply, but price will rise.

-[^7]: Moreover, the central banks are already dreading inflationary pressure, and hence in such situations, it cannot raise interest rates to attract foreign investments.
-This leads to a further rise in the price of dollars in terms of rupee or a fall in the value of rupee (depreciation).
-(Menon, R. (2026, January 28).
+[^7]: Menon, R. (2026, January 28).
 Should the rupee be left to depreciate.
-The Hindu. https://www.thehindu.com/business/Economy/should-the-rupee-be-left-to-depreciate/article71007759.ece).
+The Hindu. https://www.thehindu.com/business/Economy/should-the-rupee-be-left-to-depreciate/article71007759.ece

 Patnaik, P. (2026, March 28).
-Anatomy of rupee’s fall!
+Anatomy of rupee’s fall.
 NewsClick.

-NewsClick Patnaik, P. (2026, March 30).
+Patnaik, P. (2026, March 30).
 The falling rupee.
 MR Online.

-MR Online Patnaik, P. (2026, May 23).
+Patnaik, P. (2026, May 23).
 Neo-liberal chickens are coming home to roost.
 NewsClick.
-NewsClick